 It is the policy of the College to collect the student activity fees for the Student Finance Board.
-Collections and related remittance of these fees to the Student Finance Board of \$1,845 in fiscal year 2018 have not been included in the accompanying financial statements.
+Collections and related remittance of these fees to the Student Finance Board of \$1,955 and \$1,845 in fiscal years 2019 and 2018 have not been included in the accompanying financial statements.